-The vision module of the SigmaBan robot is responsible for making all the necessary image processing and analysis.
-This module runs on the Linux of the ARM9 system, and it consists of a collection of programs and components written in C and C++.
-Most of their implemented algorithms use the OpenCV 2 library (Open Source Computer Vision Library) [5,2].
+The vision module of the Rhoban Football Club robot is responsible for making all the necessary image processing and analysis.
+This module runs on the Linux of the Roboard system, and it consists of a collection of programs and components written in C and C++.
+Most of their implemented algorithms use the OpenCV library (Open Source Computer Vision Library) [7,1].
 This large computer vision library allowed us to experiment and tune many different tactics for detecting and tracking objects of interest like the ball, the goal posts, the other players, and the line fields.
 The vision module currently has the following characteristics:

-- It essentially uses color images with the HSV color space. - For detecting and tracking objects, the vision module essentially use various smoothing operators and image morphological transformations, hierarchical contour detection algorithms, Hough transforms, circle/ellipse/polygon fitting, and histogram analysis. - Robustness of the detection/tracking processes has also been taken care of, in particular with respect to object obstructions, by using explicit hypothesis upon the properties of the objects, and with respect to lighting and color variations, by using histogram transformations and distances. - Self-localization and estimation of object relative positions are still elementary, as they only rely on sizes of the detected objects, and on the angles of the robot's head.
+- It essentially uses color images with the HSV color space. - For detecting and tracking objects, the vision module essentially use various smoothing operators and image morphological transformations, hierarchical contour detection algorithms, Hough transforms, circle/ellipse/polygon fitting, and histogram analysis. - Robustness of the detection/tracking processes has also been taken care of, in particular with respect to object obstructions, by using explicit hypothesis upon the properties of the objects, and with respect to lighting and color variations, by using histogram transformations and distances.

 The video/image analysis algorithms of the vision module are designed and tested for different image resolutions (640x480, 320x240, 160x120).
-Indeed, even if the resolution currently on use is 160x120 (see Sec.
-2.2), we are looking forward to include more computing power, and also to exploit opportunistic resolutions, so as to be able to associate them to the states of the robot.
+The resolution is adapted dynamically by the high-level state machine.

 Also, in order to pre-test some of the algorithms of the vision module, we design dynamic models of soccer field and robots in the Second Life virtual world.
 This allowed us for instance to more easily obtain well-defined complex sequences of images, sets of characteristic obstruction situations, and strict uniform lighting conditions.